‘Thor: Ragnarok’ – Mark Ruffalo Reveals Why The Hulk Has Been Refusing To Turn Back Into His Human Form

 Sakaar is, of course, the planet on which Thor and the Hulk will battle it out in gladiatorial fashion, as seen in the trailer.
 Furthermore, comic book enthusiasts will know that Sakaar is the world on which the Hulk was exiled to in the hugely popular Marvel Comics story arc “Planet Hulk.”
 The Hulk’s storyline in Thor: Ragnarok will be loosely based on said story arc.

-What’s more, Ruffalo revealed that the Hulk has been in his monster form for 2 long years, according to Polygon.
+What’s more, Ruffalo revealed that the Hulk has been in his monster form for two long years, according to Polygon.
 As such, it would only make sense that the Hulk would’ve somehow learned to communicate during this time.

 “He’s a little perma-hulked.
 And because he’s been Hulk for two years he has the vocab of a two-year-old.
 We have a speaking Hulk.”